QuantEcon/lecture-source-py/source/rst/getting_started.rst

 * edit mode from command mode, hit ``Enter`` or click in a cell

-The modal behavior of the Jupyter notebook is a little tricky at first but very efficient when you get used to it.
+The modal behavior of the Jupyter notebook is very efficient when you get used to it.

-User Interface Tour
-^^^^^^^^^^^^^^^^^^^

-At this stage, we recommend you take your time to

-* look at the various options in the menus and see what they do

-* take the "user interface tour", which can be accessed through the help menu

 Inserting Unicode (e.g., Greek Letters)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python 3 introduced support for `unicode characters <https://docs.python.org/3/howto/unicode.html>`__, allowing the use of characters such as :math:`\alpha` and :math:`\beta` in your code.
+Python supports `unicode<https://docs.python.org/3/howto/unicode.html>`__, allowing the use of characters such as :math:`\alpha` and :math:`\beta` as names in your code.

-Unicode characters can be typed quickly in Jupyter using the `tab` key.

-Try creating a new code cell and typing ``\alpha``, then hitting the `tab` key on your keyboard.
+In a code cell, try typing ``\alpha`` and then hitting the `tab` key on your keyboard.

 .. _a_test_program: